 This bill proposes several updates to existing statutes regarding real estate and water supply management in Arizona.
-Key changes include the insertion of new requirements for obtaining a certificate of assured water supply for building permits involving six or more detached single-family residences, multifamily properties, or condominiums within active management areas.
-Specifically, applicants must apply for this certificate unless they have a written commitment of water service from a designated provider.
-Additionally, cities, towns, or counties can only approve such building permits if the necessary water supply certification is obtained.
-The bill also introduces a new activation fee for residential lease communities and condominiums constructed after January 1, 2026, which will be used to support water replenishment efforts.
+Key changes include the requirement for individuals seeking building permits for six or more detached single-family residences, multifamily residential properties, or condominiums within active management areas to obtain a certificate of assured water supply or a written commitment of water service from a designated provider.
+This requirement is applicable to applications submitted after September 30, 2024.
+Additionally, the bill introduces a new activation fee for residential lease communities and condominiums constructed after January 1, 2026, which will be levied by the district to support water replenishment efforts.

 Statutes affected: Introduced Version: 45-576, 48-3701, 48-3772, 48-3774.01, 48-3779, 32-2101, 32-2181, 45-514, 45-515, 49-201, 45-497, 45-579, 45-576.02, 9-463.01, 11-823, 11-822, 33-1202, 49-746, 48-3774, 48-3775, 48-3780, 45-402, 45-802.01, 48-3778, 48-3781, 32-2183, 45-576.07, 45-101, 45-547, 45-553, 45-554, 48-3780.01, 45-578, 45-859.01, 45-2401